 - Altamont Gardens are located just a short 12-minutes’ drive from Huntington Castle and are among Ireland’s finest landscaped gardens.
 While the gardens are free to visit, you do need to pay for parking.
 Located along the banks of the River Slaney, you’ll find landscaped gardens with an ornamental lake, bluebell woods and more.

-- Hook Lighthouse on the Hook Head Peninsula is 1 hour and 20 minutes’ drive from Huntington Castle, and Waterford is another 1 hour drive from the lighthouse.
+- Hook Lighthouse on the Hook Head Peninsula is a 1 hour and 20 minutes drive from Huntington Castle, and Waterford is another 1-hour drive from the lighthouse.
 The lighthouse is the oldest working lighthouse in the world and is a great place to visit.

 - The John F Kennedy Arboretum, located near New Ross in County Wexford (29km from Waterford), is a woodland park dedicated to former US President JFK.
 It has over 4500 species of trees and shrubs and is a great place to stretch your legs.

 Places to stay in Waterford – For places to stay in Waterford, I highly recommend booking into the Waterford Castle Hotel & Resort for your 2-night stay.
 The castle has been turned into a hotel and there are self-catering houses also located on this private island.
 There is also a golf resort and grounds to enjoy in which you should keep a close eye out for the resident deer.
 Click here for the latest prices and availability.
 For alternative accommodation, start your search on booking.com.

 Today you will be pleased to learn there is no driving.
 Instead of hitting the road, you will be exploring Ireland’s oldest city, Waterford, founded by the Vikings in 914.
 The city retains remnants of its Viking and Norman past which you can discover during a walking tour of Waterford.
 We recommend a 2.5-hour tour for getting your bearings and learning about this historical city.
 Find more information, latest prices and to book it here.